 Anxiety is quite prevalent in all ages, but symptoms commonly surface when the mind is surrounded by overwhelming tasks.
 Teachers are especially vulnerable at school because they are exposed to different personalities, behaviors, and situations that form pressure on their capacity to manage.

 To prevent this from happening, get to know practical ways to calm an anxious mind, and how they can be applied when anxiety attacks.
 Here are some examples that are quick to do but leave you a feeling of contentment:

 Drink a Glass of Water

 Yes, water.
 Did you know that simply drinking a glass of water brings some relief?
 It helps with headaches, keeps you awake, concentrated, and fit.

-When you are anxious, a headache can come along and you may experience attention and memory span.
-As the brain consists of mostly water, hydrating yourself helps it gain back alertness.
+A headache may appear along with focus and memory problems when you’re worried.
+Since the brain is largely made of water, staying hydrated might help you feel more alert.
 Anxiety also causes dehydration among teachers, and a good way to prevent this is to stay hydrated throughout the day.

 Do you find drinking water not so challenging?
 Make it cheerful by adding fruits or herbs into your water so it gives a natural refreshing flavor.
 You can also use nice-looking water bottles or that which can hold the water temperature you like.
 Being fancier with your water can be a lot more enticing.

 Negative self-talk like “I can’t do it,” “I’m not enough,” or “There’s no use,” can be detrimental to your thought process.
 Positive self-talk is exactly the opposite of these talks.
 It doesn’t matter if you make a mistake, as long as you believe you can fix it, correct it, and handle it; then life goes smoothly.

-When pressure attacks your mind, positive self-talk seeks to motivate the mind to keep moving forward, that you can go further, and do better.
-This practice often allows you to discover obscured positivity in any given situation.
+Positive self-talk is to inspire the mind to keep pushing forward and believe that you can go further and do better.
+This routine frequently enables you to find hidden good in any circumstance.

 Just like how students are distracted, you too can get preoccupied many times.
 The goal of brain breaks is to help the brain shift focus and reduce the stress you are having at the moment.